In a recent notification, the Deadline for ITR Filing has been extended to August 31st, 2019 fr...

 It is easier than ever for even small business plan to have a global presence thanks to the internet, which greatly grows their exposure, their market, & their potential customer base.
 For the economic, political, & cultural reasons, some countries are more accepting of technological innovations, others less accepting.
 In analyzing the technological environment, the organization may consider the following aspects:

 The cultural environment is one of the critical components of the international business environment & one of the most difficult to understand.
 This is because the cultural environment is essentially unseen; it has been described as a shared, commonly held body of general beliefs & values that determine what is right for one group, according to Kluckhohn & Strodtbeck.

 National culture is described as the body of general beliefs & the values that are shared by the nation.
-Beliefs & the values are generally seen as formed by the factors such as the history, language, religion, geographic location, government, & the education; thus firms begin a cultural analysis by seeking to understand these factors.
+Beliefs & the values are generally seen as formed by factors such as the history, language, religion, geographic location, government, & education; thus firms begin a cultural analysis by seeking to understand these factors.
 The most well-known is that developed by Hofstede in1980.

 His model proposes four dimensions of cultural values including individualism, uncertainty avoidance, power distance & masculinity.